 Cable assemblies that require a fixed and lasting connection with connectors use this tech.
-Soldering is joining materials together.
-Here it involves putting a melt in the joint to secure contact.
-Also, hot bar soldering involves heat.
+Soldering is joining materials together, and here it involves putting a melt in the joint to secure contact.
+Also, hot bar soldering requires heat.
 However, the items already have solder on them.
 Generally, these technologies require that you use high temperatures to achieve a firm contact.

 2.4 Insulation displacement

-Insulation displacement is a process of making contact with a connector without exposing it to the terminal.
-The connectors make contact with the terminal directly.
-They can do this by inserting sharpened blades through the coating to make contact.
+Insulation displacement is the process of making contact with a connector without exposing it to the terminal.
+The connectors contact the airport directly, and they can do this by inserting sharpened blades through the coating to make contact.
 With this technology, there will be no need to strip the coated cables.

 2.5 Ultrasonic welding

 A process for joining materials of different types is another technology we use.
-It is a process that uses high-frequency ultrasonic acoustic vibration and pressure to join materials together.
-It is mostly useful in joining plastics.
+It is a process that uses high-frequency ultrasonic acoustic vibration and pressure to join materials together, and it is primarily helpful in joining plastics.

 The ultrasonic welding takes four stages to complete the process.
 Phase one requires you to place the horn over the substrate.
 After which, you can apply pressure and vibration.
 This setup will cause the temperature of the substrate to increase.
 Hence, it will melt the material.
 This melt will then follow into the joint.

 In the second phase, the rate at which the material melts increases.
 This phase allowed the molten melt to cover the joint surface fully.
-The third phase is about keeping the temperature constant.
-It ensures that the melting continues at a steady rate to ensure even thickness of the joint.
+The third phase is about keeping the temperature constant, and it ensures that the melting continues at a steady rate to ensure the even thickness of the joint.

 2.6 Casting using hot melt technology

 Most of the technologies we explained in this article involve high temperatures.
 However, some items do not require such high temperatures for joining.
-Hence, producers use this technology to join items that do not require high temperatures.
+Hence, producers use this technology to join things that do not need high temperatures.

-Casting using hot melt technology requires using adhesives.
-More like hot glue is used to achieve this joint.
-An example of the frail joints is some electronic IC on printed circuit boards.
+Using hot melt technology, casting requires adhesives, and more like hot glue is used to achieve this joint.
+An example of weak joints is some electronic IC on printed circuit boards.

 2.7 Extrusion using injection molding technology

 Extrusion is an industrial process of creating objects of a specific cross-sectional area.
-In practice, there is a pre-set shape that the producer wants to achieve.
-This shape is a die.
+In practice, there is a pre-set shape that the producer wants to achieve, and this shape is a die.
 Then, the raw material will push through this die.

 When the material comes out from the other end, it will take the shape of the die.
 One of the reasons producers use this technology is that they can achieve complex shapes with it.
 Also, it is suitable when working with brittle materials.
 Examples of such materials include plastics.